 Byron Bay reminds me of those warm, balmy summer days.
 When the sun sets and there’s still that warmth in the air, that freeing feeling that the day will never end.
 A feeling that sparks happiness and makes you feel secure.
-A feeling from my childhood in Texas that I experienced often.

 There’s a lot of adventure in Byron Bay.
 So many little beaches and hidden walks that lead you out to beautiful coastal coves.
 You’ll never tire of these views.
 I could sit there and just stare out to the ocean for hours on end.
 Watching the waves roll by, drifting through a summer time bliss.